cottascience/cottascience.github.io/_pages/index.md

 # 💬 About

-I'm a postdoc fellow at [Vector Institute](https://vectorinstitute.ai/), where I'm hosted by [Chris J. Maddison](https://www.cs.toronto.edu/~cmaddis/).
-I received my PhD degree in computer science at Purdue University, where I was advised by [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
+I'm a distinguished postdoc fellow at [Vector Institute](https://vectorinstitute.ai/), where I'm hosted by [Chris J. Maddison](https://www.cs.toronto.edu/~cmaddis/).
+I received my PhD degree in computer science at Purdue University advised by [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
 Before that **—**in a distant and happy land**—** I was a BSc student (also in CS) at UFMG, Brazil.
 During my time as an undergrad I worked with distributed algorithms (at UFMG) and quantum computing theory (at University of Calgary).

 [Download my CV](assets/cv.pdf)

 # 📝 Research

-I develop machine learning and  causal inference methods for high-stakes applications of AI, such as science and recommendation engines.
+I study and develop machine learning and causal inference methods for high-stakes applications of AI, such as science and recommendation engines.
 My long-term goal is to deliver new AI solutions that have real, tangible world impact.
 It's going to be [bitter](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf), but now is our time to build.
 To this end, my work contributes algorithms and models that can leverage diverse, complex data to discover, evaluate, deliver, and monitor system interventions.

 # 🗞️ Recent Pre-prints